Frequently Asked Questions

 Is playing time guaranteed at the tournaments?

 No. While we make every effort to ensure that all athletes get some play time during games and tournaments, volleyball is a team sport and the coaches must take care of the team first.
 Our coaches will make efforts to play everyone in these tournaments, but there is no guarantee of play time.
-Although there is little argument that it is more fun to play in the matches than it is to sit on the bench, many things can be learned by observing the technique and strategies used during a given game., Athletes who are not engaged in play have the opportunity to broaden their knowledge of their game and utilize this to improve their future play.
+Many things can be learned by observing the technique and strategies used during a given game, so we require all athletes to stay invovled in every point whether on the bench or on the floor.
 ECJVC doesn’t guarantee “equal” play time but coaches strive to provide “fair” play time at tournaments.

 Will the players that have less playing time in tournaments still become better volleyball players?

 Yes.
 The training and hard work put in during practices will continue to raise the level of all players’ games.
 In actuality, players actually play and compete more during their own practice and training sessions than they do in tournaments.
-Our ECJVC coaches make every effort to make each player to h on the team a better player at all practices.
+Our ECJVC coaches make every effort to make each athlete on the team a better all-around player starting at practices.

 How many coaches are there for each team?